BulkSecurityGeneratorProject/EngineeringTests/CurrencyFair/README.md

 # Known Issues
 ###errorHandler in multicasting with Camel has issue.
 Need to watch this.
 ###joda DateTime needs to fix for timePlaced in TradeDTO. implemented with String.
+###currencyFrom, currencyTo and originatingCountry are simple String, maybe a lookup table for validation is better.